rasleh/StanceVeracityDetector/README.md

 of the branch source.

 The command-line interface loads two pre-trained models and a given dataset, splits that dataset into branches, determines stance followed by veracity for each branch and outputs results as print statements.

-* <b>--data_path</b> Defines the full path to the raw data, generated based on <b>--data_type</b> if none is given
+The interface allows use of data already in a database, or an ID reference to a tweet, for which veracity is to be determined.
+Give "new" as parameter to access the "new data" interface, and "stored" to access the "stored data" interface.

+Primary interface:
 * <b>--stance_model_path</b> Path to pre-trained stance detection model, model using optimal hyperparameters used as default
 * <b>--veracity_model_path</b> Path to pre-trained veracity determination model, strongest current HMM model is used as default, either model trained with or without timestamps chosen based on user input for <b>--timestamps</b>
-* <b>--data_type</b> Type of raw data, either 'twitter' or 'dast', 'twitter' is used as default
 * <b>--timestamps</b> Whether timestamps are to be used as features.
 If True, a veracity model trained using timestamps as features must be used as well.
 Set to True as default

+"New data" interface variables:
+* <b>--id</b> The ID of a tweet from the conversation, for which veracity will be determined

+"Stored data" interface variables:
+* <b>--data_path</b> Defines the full path to the raw data, generated based on <b>--data_type</b> if none is given
+* <b>--data_type</b> Type of raw data, either 'twitter' or 'dast', 'twitter' is used as default

 ##### Input data format
 Uses the same input data format as preprocess_stance.py.
 See subsection <i>input data format</i> in the section